-Tempo and meter belong together.
+Tempo and time signature belong together.
 Without both, there is no way to know where a beat lies in time.

-Tempo provides a musical pulse, which is divided into beats and bars by a meter.
-When tempo is changed or an audio-locked meter is moved, all objects on the timeline that are glued to bars and beats (locations, regions) will move in sympathy.
+Tempo provides a musical pulse, which is divided into beats and bars by a time signature.
+When tempo is changed or an audio-locked time signature is moved, all objects on the timeline that are glued to bars and beats (locations, regions) will move in sympathy.

-When performing meter or tempo operations, it is advisable to use the BBT ruler (available by right-clicking an existing marker or ruler name), and ensure that the constraint modifier is set ( by default, may be changed in Preferences->Editor->Modifiers) so that no other modifiers share its key combination.
+When performing time signature or tempo operations, it is advisable to use the BBT ruler (available by right-clicking an existing marker or ruler name), and ensure that the constraint modifier is set ( by default, may be changed in Preferences > Editor > Modifiers) so that no other modifiers share its key combination.
 The constraint modifier is the "Constrain drags using: " setting under the "When Beginning a Drag" heading.
 One viable setting is .

 Tempo can be adjusted in several ways:

 - By double clicking on a tempo marker.
 This opens the tempo dialog which allows entering the tempo directly into an entry box.

-- by using the constraint modifier ( by default, may be changed in Preferences->Editor->Modifiers) to drag the beat/bars in the BBT ruler or the tempo/meter lines.
+- By using the constraint modifier ( by default, may be changed in Preferences > Editor > Modifiers) to drag the beat/bars in the BBT ruler or the tempo/time signature lines.
 This is the preferred way to match the tempo to previously recorded material.